hanhanwu/Hanhan_Applied_DataScience/README.md

 ### Bivariate Analysis
 * Check correlation between every 2 continuous variables
   * Person vs Spearman
     * Pearson correlation evaluated the linear relationship between two continuous variables.
       * A relationship is linear when a change in one variable is associated with a proportional change in the other variable.
     * Spearman evaluates a monotonic relationship.
       * A monotonic relationship is one where the variables change together but not necessarily at a constant rate.
-* 2 way table or Stacked Column Chart - for 2 variable variables, check count, percentage of group by the 2 variables
   * Check chi-square test between 2 categorical features (similar to correlation for continuous features)
     * probability 0 means the 2 variables are dependent; 1 means independent; a value x in [0,1] range means the dependence between the 2 variables is at `(1-x)*100%`
     * [sklearn chi-square][4]
   * Check ANOVA between categorical and continuous variables
     * [Example to check ANOVA f-value][2]
     * [sklearn ANOVA][3]
     * Lower F-score the higher dependent between the variables
     * Besides ANOVA, we could calculate t-score or z-score (less than 30 records)
+* Comparing with correlation, Mutual Information (MI) measures the non-linear dependency between 2 random variables
+  * Larger MI, larger dependency
+* 2 way table or Stacked Column Chart - for 2 variable variables, check count, percentage of group by the 2 variables
 * For features that are highly dependent on each other, in parametrics algorithms these features should be removed to reduce error; in nonparametrics algorithms, I still recommend to remove them, because for algorithms such as trees tend to put highly dependent features at the same importance level, which won't contribute feature importance much.
 * Feature selection based on the dependency between features and the label
   * Select features that have stronger correlation with the label, because these features tend to contribute to the label values.